gregcman/sucle/README.md

 The graphics and input for [3b's terminal emulator](https://github.com/3b/3bst).
 I don't use it, but it works as a dumb terminal emulator.

 ## Requirements
-- Glfw3
-- FFmpeg
-- OpenAL
-- OpenGL
-- Common Lisp
-- Some quicklisp libraries
+- GLFW3, FFmpeg, OpenAL, OpenGL, Common Lisp, Some quicklisp libraries.

 ### Platforms
 Tested on: